Active-duty service members, Reservists and Guard members, eligible veterans and retirees are well covered by military insurance.

 - Medical coverage extends to family members at little or no cost.

-- Out-of-pocket medical costs are substantially lower than what they are with civilian health insurance.
+- Out-of-pocket medical costs are substantially lower than with civilian health insurance.

 - You can get treatment through both military and civilian health providers.